-An Attic white ground lekythos, attributed to the Carlsberg Painter, circa 480 BC
+An Attic white-ground pottery lekythos, attributed to the Carlsberg Painter, circa 480 BC

 A lekythos, decorated with a white-ground body, depicts a mourning scene.
-At the centre is a funerary stele adorned with ribbons, flanked on the left by a nude mourning woman with flailing arms, and on the right by a young man standing in a dark cloak.
+At the centre is a funerary stele adorned with ribbons, flanked on the left by a mourning woman with arms held out to the side, and on the right by a young man standing in a dark cloak.
 Above the figures is a meander pattern between two sets of parallel lines, with a tendril frieze between the body and the neck.

 Height: 23.5 cm